dmarx/bench-warmers/research-and-social.md

 ## goals/reuquirements

-crystalize the best parts of arxiv + github + twitter
+crystalize the best parts of arxiv + github + twitter + paperswithcode + stackoverflow + openreview

+NB: this doesn't have to be (and probably shouldn't be) a single monolothic platform, but rather a way to facilitate integrating and interoperating with multiple related tools, platforms, and communities.

 * search
 * discoverability